 Applications for Trimester 2 and Trimester 3 can be made directly to the University through the Applicant Portal.
-Trimester 2 and Trimester 3 are for applicants who are registered or eligible to register as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).
+Trimester 2 and Trimester 3 are for applicants who are registered as an Enrolled Nurse with Nursing and Midwifery Board of Australia (NMBA).

 For more information on the application process and closing dates, visit the how to apply page.